Call Center Business Plan Template

 Promotions Strategy

-[Company Name] expects its target market to be individuals living within a 10-mile radius of its location.
-[Company Name]’s promotion strategy to reach these potential customers includes:
+[Company Name] expects its target market to be entrepreneurs, start-ups, and small businesses.
+The company’s promotional strategy to reach these audiences includes:

 Referrals